hbradio/portfolio/content/about.md

     Teaching 📜.
   </p>
   <p>
     My favorite artist these days is Phoebe Bridgers.
-And I'm really enjoying some emo-/poppunk-revival bands like Origami Angel and Hot Mulligan 🎸.
+And I'm really enjoying some emo-/poppunk-revival bands like Charmer and Hot Mulligan 🎸.
   </p>
   <p>
     I'd love to chat 💬.
 Feel free to direct-message me on